GWU-Advanced-OS/project-project-gvisor/report.md

 - Jake
 - Jack
 - Will
+gVisor is a very secure container implementation with many layers of defense in depth, and it shows (preventing security vulnerabilities that docker, for example, was subsceptible to).
+However, there is a consequential and significant performance hit.
+I don't necessarily think this is a nail in the coffin, though.
+To acheive the level of security that gVisor was intending to reach, there are necessary tradeoffs that had to be made - like tracing all system calls and redirecting to be intercepted.
+That simply cannot be cheap no matter which way you look at it.
+But that is not the point of gVisor.
+The core component is security, and it does it very well.
 - Jon
 The performance hits gVisor takes as an effect of the features of its security oriented design seem so significant that gVisor would be entirely useless in any setting other than a serverless framework operating on the principle of functions as a service.
 This is exactly what it was designed for, so this isn’t a huge insult, but it certainly is not a very versatile system and modifying it to be of use in other environments does not seem like a feasible task to undertake.
 The security principles of the system are exceptional and it is clear how gVisor would be far better for fully isolating applications from each other than traditional container sandboxing.
 For its intended purpose gVisor provides much needed security and isolation, and the performance tradeoffs with security are worth it.
 When used in the type of systems it was intended for, the improved construction and deconstruction time of containers should have a larger impact on performance than the issues with performance gVisor faces at runtime - in all, gVisor adequately meets its goals and successfully tackles the problems it tries to solve with container sandboxing with acceptable tradeoffs, making it a very good system for serverless framework cloud computing.